crcdng/interact-ml-classify/README.md

 One of the strengths of Wekinator is that it can be connected to almost everything through OSC.
 For example, 2 years ago I wrote a helper for the [Bitalino revolution Biodata sensor](https://bitalino.com/en/) that connects [Bitalino to Wekinator via a Processing sketch](https://github.com/i3games/p5_bitalino_helper), among others.
 The system could learn patterns from heart rate or skin conductance measures and send it to, say, pure data or Max MSP.

 Now surely some people would like to make interesting stuff like that, but in [Unity](https://unity.com/).
-Enter InteractML.

-InteractML comes with a [wiki](https://github.com/Interactml/iml-unity/wiki) that explains in detail the individual steps to get the system up and running.
+Enter [InteractML](https://github.com/Interactml/iml-unity).
+InteractML is built on a C++ library called [RapidLib](https://github.com/mzed/ofxRapidLib).

 ### Classification